Doubl2Tripl3/FCC-RPG/README.md

 # FCC-RPG
-My transcription of my first FCC JS tutorial.
-It has a bug where I am able to go into negative HP instead of triggering "you lose"
-Bug has been corrected.
+My follow-along of the FCC RPG Tutorial